Pink triangle: Memorials

 The symbol of the pink triangle has been included in numerous public monuments and memorials.
 In 1980 a jury chose the pink triangle design for the Homomonument in Amsterdam, to memorialize gay and bisexual men killed in the Holocaust (and also victims of anti-gay violence generally).
 In 1995, after a decade of campaigning for it, a pink triangle plaque was installed at the Dachau Memorial Museum to commemorate the suffering of gay men and lesbians.
 In 2015 a pink triangle was incorporated into Chicago's Legacy Walk.
 It is the basis of the design of the Gay and Lesbian Holocaust Memorial in Sydney.
-In 2001 it inspired both San Francisco's Pink Triangle Park in the Castro and the 1 acre Pink Triangle on Twin Peaks that is displayed every year during the Pride weekend.
+It inspiried both San Francisco's Pink Triangle Park in the Castro and the 1 acre Twin Peaks Pink Triangle displayed every year during Pride month.
 It is also the basis for LGBTQ+ memorials in Barcelona, Sitges, and Montevideo, and the burial component of the LGBTQ+ Pink Dolphin Monument in Galveston.